Pixelmatic/pixelmatic.github.io/_posts/2020-01-01-how-to-get-rid-of-wordpress.md

 ## The problem with WordPress

-His popularity is also one of his weaknesses because being friendly to non-technical people, generated a huge amount of non-official learning resources that are either outdated or of poor quality, a lot of security holes because these users may not apply security patches to their WordPress regularly, also attracted a lot of beginner developers or malicious/scammy developers to make their own poor quality or scammy plugins that create definitely risks.
+His popularity is also one of his weaknesses because being friendly to non-technical people, generated a huge amount of non-official learning resources that are either outdated or of poor quality, a lot of security holes because these users may not apply security patches to their WordPress regularly, and also attracted a lot of beginner developers or malicious/scammy developers to make their own plugins diluting, even more, the plugins market.

-On a more technical aspect, WordPress is too flexible in the sense that to implement something it can be done on different layers: in the PHP source code, in the WordPress dashboard, in the Theme configuration, making somehow to many different types of input to handle (even more difficult for a non-technical person).
+On a technical side, WordPress is too flexible in the sense that to implement something it can be done on different layers: in the PHP source code, in the WordPress dashboard, in the Theme configuration, making non-technical person not adopting conventions it allows them to try out different tricks here and there thus complexifying their website to the most.

-It is also unreliable because of how updates are conducted, plugins and themes are simply overwritten when updating losing any local changes.
+WordPress is also unreliable because of how updates are conducted, plugins and themes are simply overwritten when updating losing any local changes (made with the tricks applied here and there).
-For that on the theme side, WordPress has a child theme system which is a first step to but not enough in the long run.
+To be honest on the theme side, WordPress has a child theme system which allows to define changes that will be applied on top of a parent but first, it has never been well-integrated and neither well-promoted in their systems and second for a theme that is still actively being developed it will probably not be enough in the long run.
-The result is that is becomes risky to update plugins, themes, and WordPress because afraid of losing your changes.
+The result is that for webmasters and website owners it becomes risky to update plugins, themes, and WordPress because they are afraid of losing their changes.
 Hence WordPress websites are never updated de facto.

 ## How to get rid of WordPress?